murilopolese/flying-circus-electron/README.md

-# Flying Circus - MicroPython IDE
+# Flying Circus Electron - MicroPython IDE

-Flying Circus is a MicroPython Integrated Development Environment (fancy name for a fancy editor) very much inspired by the [Processing IDE](https://processing.org/).
+Flying Circus Electron is an Electron "wrapper" for Flying Circus, a MicroPython IDE (Integrated Development Environment, fancy name for editor).
+It is very much inspired by the simplicity of [Processing IDE](https://processing.org/).

 ## Features